 Take home homework.
 At the end of each lesson, your child will bring home homework for them to complete and revise the lesson taught in class.
 You are encouraged to review it with your child.

-Online learning.
-Registered CMA students will be given a password to access online learning tutorials to review topics covered in class.
+Online Practice.
+Eligible CMA students will be given a link to access online practice questions to review topics covered in class.
 However, it is not intended to replaced consistent class attendance.

 Regular feedback.
 CMA teachers will advise and help guide parents in assisting their children in their learning on key concepts like techniques of beads manipulation and calculating involving the four operations of numbers.